CustomTypeOne/LoopPatches/README.md

 Warning: Only apply LoopPatches to a fresh download of Loop.
 Once patches are applied, you cannot apply them again without taking steps that are not included in these instructions.
 If you have other customizations you wish to apply, those should be added after applying LoopPatches.

-For each link below - remember to control-click (or right click) so you can return to these instructions easily.
+For each link below - remember to control-click (or right click) to open link in a new tab or window so you can return to these instructions easily.

 * Use the [Loop-dev](https://loopkit.github.io/loopdocs/build/step13/) instructions in LoopDocs to download Loop
 * When building, choose to build to a simulator (not your phone) to ensure build succeeds before applying LoopPatches